-Even though surgical procedures are intended to save lives, unsafe surgical care can cause substantial harm to patients (WHO Safe Surgery programme).
+Even though surgical procedures are intended to save lives, unsafe surgical care can cause substantial harm to patients (as described by the WHO Safe Surgery programme).

 In developed countries, nearly half of all adverse events in hospitalised patients are related to surgical care, and at least half of the cases in which surgery led to harm could be considered preventable.

 Many of these checks may not be feasible in emergency surgery, however checks should be completed where possible if they do not cause the patient any harm.

 A ward checklist should be completed prior to a patient’s operation.
 It provides initial checks for both operating staff and the ward nursing staff:

 - Surgical check – requires the operating surgeon or a nominated deputy (who should be present in operating theatre throughout) to meet the patient on the ward prior to the operation

 - The surgical check should confirm the patient identify, the intended operation, and site of the operation with the patient, with the site of operation marked

 Pre-Operative Surgical Site Marking